Bernie Sanders faces feisty Democratic challenger

 And so far, at least, Svitavsky said he hasn’t heard any encouragement from Vermont Democratic officials, who have gone from hating Sanders, to tolerating him, to embracing him in the years since he first ran for mayor of Burlington in 1980.

-When Sanders anncouned for Senate in 2006, the party worked to clear the field for him.
-And both in 2006 and his 2012 reelection campaign, Sanders won the Democratic primary before rejecting the nomination and running as an independent.
+When Sanders announced his run for Senate in 2006, the party worked to clear the field for him.
+And both in 2006 and in his 2012 re-election campaign, Sanders won the Democratic primary before rejecting the nomination and running as an independent.

 Sanders has not officially declared this his intention to run again and his office declined to comment on Svitavsky.